Walnut Street Historic District (Muncie, Indiana)

-Walnut Street Historic District is a national historic district located at Muncie, Delaware County, Indiana.
+Walnut Street Historic District is a national historic district located at Muncie, Indiana.
 It encompasses 66 contributing buildings and 1 contributing object, and is located in the central business district of Muncie.
 The district includes notable examples of Italianate, Late Victorian, Colonial Revival, and Beaux-Arts style architecture.
 Located in the district are the separately listed Moore-Youse-Maxon House, Roberts Hotel, and Goddard Warehouse.
 Other notable buildings include the Patterson Bock (c.
-1876), McNaughton Block (1901-1903), Mitchell Block (1909), American National Bank Building (1924), Marsh Block (1888), and the Old Post Office designed by the Office of the Supervising Architect under James Knox Taylor (1907, 1930).
+1876), McNaughton Block (1901–1903), Mitchell Block (1909), American National Bank Building (1924), Marsh Block (1888), and the Old Post Office designed by the Office of the Supervising Architect under James Knox Taylor (1907, 1930).

 It was added to the National Register of Historic Places in 1989.